 The REI Co-op Cycles is a pretty new project and a newish bike brand.

 They have been around since 2017, which is when REI decided to overhaul their former bike line and change their focus.
-Today, Co-op Cycles makes some road bikes, but their primary fixation is on trail bikes.
+Today, Co-op Cycles make a variety of road– and touring bikes, but their primary fixation is on trail bikes.
 This is more in line with their love of outdoor adventures which is evident in their products.

 Another positive and unique thing about their bikes is that many of their bikes are available both as women’s and men’s models.
 The men’s models are actually unisex, so women can ride those as well after a few tweaks.